dmsc/fastbasic/manual.md

    language is case insensitive.

-3. Statements can be abbreviated to reduce typing, each statement have a different abbreviation.
+3. Statements can be abbreviated to reduce typing, each statement has a different abbreviation.

 4. Multiple statements can be put on